nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_allergyintolerance.md

 Conveys the reaction resulting from the allergy/intolerance as a code.

+This element is mandatory in the FHIR base profile and so if no data is present please use the nullFlavour as outlined here.

 Where no code is available, but a textual description of the reaction is available then the nullFlavor UNC **MAY** be used and the textual description conveyed via reaction/description.

 If no reaction has explicitly been recorded, but the reaction element is present to convey severity, then reaction/manifestation **SHOULD** be coded as the nullFlavor NI.